 - Older adults make up a disproportionately high share of this market.
 The nongroup market is also getting older over time, as the proportion of adults ages 50 and older is growing.

-- Trends shifted in 2017 and 2018, reflecting market uncertainty and federal policy changes.
-Between 2016 and 2018, the uninsured rate among older adults ages 50 to 64 increased slightly and nongroup enrollment decreased.
+- Trends shifted starting in 2017, reflecting market uncertainty and federal policy changes.
+Since 2017, the uninsured rate among older adults ages 50 to 64 increased slightly and nongroup enrollment decreased.